PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-09 17:49:47
+Last updated: 2024-04-09 17:50:23
-Random Quote: It's probably his...
-I've spent years, training my boys to swim the other way. - Barney Stinson
+Random Quote: Robin: "I can't believe my great grandparents still do that."
+Barney: "And I never imagined a walker being used for anything other than walking." - Barney Stinson